flatsec/flatsec.github.io/_posts/2014-11-04-wireshark-no-root.md

 /usr/bin/traceroute6.iputils = cap_net_raw+ep
 ```

 Wireshark is using dumpcap to access the interface, and dumpcap has the Linux capabilities required to do just that.
+So instead of running 1.5 million lines of code with superuser privileges, we just have dumpcap doing so, thus a reduced attack surface.

 ```bash
 curtis$ ps ax | grep "[w]ireshark\|[d]umpcap"